suzukiplan/tinymsx/README.md

 It's not even close to being a concept yet.
 I'm going to identify TODO while I'm building it.
+Since creating an MSX emulator first would result in a redundant configuration, it is envisioned that I will initially aim to develop SG-1000 emulation and then MSX binary compatible.

 ## What is TinyMSX